 About the NSS

-Aimed at mainly final-year undergraduates, it gathers opinions from students about their experience of their courses, asking them to provide honest feedback on what it has been like to study on their course at their institution.
-It is an influential source of public information about higher education and gives students a powerful collective voice to help shape the future of their course and their university or college.
+Aimed at mainly final-year undergraduates, the National Student Survey (NSS) gathers opinions from students about their time in higher education, asking them to provide honest feedback on what it has been like to study on their course at their institution.
+It is an influential source of public information about higher education and gives students a powerful collective voice to help shape the future of their course and their institution for current and prospective students.

-The NSS asks 27 questions, relating to eight aspects of the learning experience.
-Students are also given the opportunity to make positive and negative comments in an open answer question.
+The NSS asks 27 questions, relating to eight aspects of the student experience.
+Students also have the opportunity to make positive and/or negative comments in an open-ended question.
 For more information about what is asked in the NSS, please see The National Student Survey Questionnaire.

 The NSS is a widely recognised authoritative survey.
-The results are made available to prospective students and their advisors through the Unistats website.
-The NSS has helped to build a broader picture of the quality of higher education in the UK and has made it possible to monitor trends over time.
+The results are made available through the Unistats website to help prospective students and their advisors make decisions on where and what they want to study.
+The NSS has helped to build a broader picture of the quality of higher education in the UK.

-The survey is completed by students at all publicly funded Higher Education Institutions (HEIs) in England, Wales, Northern Ireland, and Scotland, as well as all Alternative Providers (APs) in England, with specific course designation for new students.
-Further Education Colleges (FECs) in England and Further Education Institutions (FEIs) in Wales with directly funded higher education students are eligible to participate.
+The survey is completed by students at all publicly funded Higher Education Institutions (HEIs) in England, Wales, Northern Ireland, and Scotland, as well as all Alternative Providers (APs) in England with specific course designation for new students.
+Further Education Colleges (FECs) in England and Northern Ireland, and Further Education Institutions (FEIs) in Wales with directly funded higher education students are eligible to participate.

-The NSS is commissioned by the Higher Education Funding Council for England (HEFCE) on behalf of the Higher Education Funding Council for Wales (HEFCW), the Department for Economy Northern Ireland (DfENI), the Scottish Funding Council (SFC), Health Education England (HEE), the National College of Teaching and Leadership (NCTL) and participating private/alternative Higher Education providers.
+The NSS is commissioned by the Higher Education Funding Council for England (HEFCE) on behalf of the Higher Education Funding Council for Wales (HEFCW), the Department for Economy Northern Ireland (DfENI), the Scottish Funding Council (SFC), Health Education England (HEE) and participating private/alternative Higher Education providers.

 Who benefits from the NSS?

-Student feedback from the NSS provides institutions with a picture of what the learning experience was like for students completing their course in that year.
+Student feedback from the NSS provides institutions with a picture of what the learning experience has been like for students completing their courses in that year.
 Institutions and Students' Unions (Association or Guild) examine the anonymised NSS data internally to identify areas of strength and weakness.
-This information can be used to help effect changes designed to improve the student experience for both current and prospective students.
+This information can be used to help effect changes designed to improve the learning experience for both current and prospective students.
 More widely, the NSS provides information as part of the higher education quality assurance system.

 For more information as well as help with specific queries, please see our FAQs:Frequently Asked Questions for Students